An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Downloading a large number of irrelevant web pages, utilizing a distributed web crawler, or recrawling many web pages all result in a high rate of network capacity consumption.

-- Making HTTP requests is the common way for web crawling and web scraping to access data.
+- Making HTTP requests is the common way for web crawling and scraping to access data.

 - Both processes are automated, which leads to more accurate data retrieval.

-- Web crawlers and scrapers risk being blocked through IP clamp down or other means.
+- Web crawlers and scrapers risk being blocked through an IP clampdown or other means.

-- Despite differences in their workflow, web crawling and web scraping both involve downloading data from the web.
+- Despite differences in their workflows, web crawling and web scraping both involve downloading data from the web.

-Web scraping and web crawling are key methods in data extraction and indexing from the web.
+Web scraping and web crawling are key methods for data extraction and indexing from the web.
 Web scraping efficiently pulls specific data, aiding in market research and competitive analysis tasks.